2.4.1. Description and Significance

 2.4.4.
 Current Status and Trends

-Based on annual averages, the freshwater regions have shown consistently higher concentrations of chlorophyll-a compared to the marine/estuarine regions (approximately two to six times higher per year; Figure 2.19), which is not unexpected since the phytoplankton that cause algal blooms in the St. Johns River are freshwater species.
+Based on annual averages, the freshwater regions have shown consistently higher concentrations of chlorophyll-a compared to the marine/estuarine regions (approximately two to seven times higher per year; Figure 2.19), which is not unexpected since the phytoplankton that cause algal blooms in the St. Johns River are freshwater species.
+Using aggregated WBID data, the decrease in chlorophyll-a concentrations when moving from the most upstream freshwater WBID N to the end of the St. Johns River at the Atlantic Ocean (WBID A) is evident (Fig. 2.19B).

-To assess the chlorophyll-a levels in the marine reach, the annual averages are compared to the impairment criterion value of 5.4 µg/L (Figure 2.20A).
-The yearly data (blue diamonds) show statistically significant decreases in chlorophyll-a concentrations over the past six years, even reaching below the 5.4 µg/L threshold the past two years.
+To assess the chlorophyll-a levels in the marine reach, the annual averages are compared to the impairment criterion value of 5.4 µg/L (Figure 2.20B).
+The yearly data (blue diamonds) show statistically significant decreases in chlorophyll-a concentrations over the past six years, even reaching below the 5.4 µg/L threshold the past three years.
 However, the 5.4 µg/L threshold is meant to be compared to long-term, 7-year averages, not individual years.
 The 7-year averages (black squares) have consistently been above the 5.4 µg/L threshold, thus the marine reach does not meet the chlorophyll-a criterion.
-Therefore, while the data have shown decreasing chlorophyll concentrations in the marine reach, which is promising, the 7-year long-term averages are all above the 5.4 µg/L target (Figure 2.20A).
+Therefore, while the data have shown decreasing chlorophyll concentrations in the marine reach, which is promising, the 7-year long-term averages are all above the 5.4 µg/L target (Figure 2.20B).
+However, the lack of recent data for WBIDs C and F constrain the overall interpretation.

 The above discussion demonstrates that the datasets we are using have limitations in that there are recorded instances of high chlorophyll-a levels that are not captured in our analysis, and there are toxic algal bloom events that have occurred that are not represented in the chlorophyll dataset.
 Furthermore, the river sampling locations for chlorophyll-a are largely in the middle of the river channel, and it is known that Microcystis blooms can be concentrated along the shore and in coves due to the ability of these cyanobacteria to float and be pushed by the wind.
 Thus, some wind-driven blooms or elevated chlorophyll-a levels are missed with routine sampling at fixed locations.
+Sampling protocols can also miss more dense algae at the surface of the water.
 Finally, the geographical region analyzed also affects the interpretation.
 While the data here were grouped as either freshwater or marine/estuarine for the main analysis (Figures 2.19-2.21), there are individual locations in the river and its tributaries that are particularly problematic regarding algal blooms.

 2.4.5.
 Summary and Future Outlook

-The past few years have shown mean and median chlorophyll values lower than the threshold values, as well as decreased percentages of samples that exceeded the thresholds, which is promising.
+The past few years have shown mean and median chlorophyll values lower than the threshold values, which is promising.
 However, the marine reach is still not in compliance, and for both freshwater and marine segments of the LSJR, the number of chlorophyll-a exceedances and the annual appearances of blooms (including toxic events) indicate significant impact from phytoplankton, including cyanobacteria.
 Therefore, the STATUS of the LSJR with respect to algal blooms is considered unsatisfactory, and the TREND is unchanged.

 Complexity of the system